StevenPss/StevenPss/README.md

 A highly driven 8xAWS Certified Cloud Engineer adept at crafting and executing cloud-based solutions leveraging AWS services.
-Demonstrated success in deploying automation scripts and enforcing cloud security policies, leading to a 40% decrease in manual workload and a 30% drop in security-related incidents.
-Proficient in monitoring and evaluating cloud performance indicators, adept at pinpointing and rectifying problems before they affect end-users.
 Passionate about AWS, security, and GenAI.

 :construction: My Goals for the year 2024: